-We have audited the financial statements of Metro Philippine Equity Index Tracker Fund (the Fund), operated by the Trust Banking Group (the TBG) of Metropolitan Bank & Trust Company, which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of comprehensive income and statements of changes in net assets for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Metro Philippine Equity Index Tracker Fund (the Fund), operated by the Trust Banking Group (the TBG) of Metropolitan Bank & Trust Company, which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of comprehensive income and statements of changes in net assets for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2022 and 2021, and its financial performance for the years then ended in accordance with the Regulatory Accounting Principles of the Bangko Sentral ng Pilipinas.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2023 and 2022 and its financial performance for the years then ended in accordance with the Regulatory Accounting Principles of the Bangko Sentral ng Pilipinas.